JureVeraja/jureveraja.github.io/_posts/2020-12-26-Filtering using Tags, Route-Maps and Prefix Lists.md

 R5(config-router)#distribute-list prefix DENY_150.1.1.0 in
 ```

 With the command `distribute-list prefix DENY_150.1.1.0 in` we filterd the 150.1.1.0/24 network from being installed from the OSPF database into the routing table by using the keyword `IN` at the end of the command.
+Also remember to permit all other routes, which is what seq 20 is doing.

 Prove it by checking the routing table: